axonivy-market/approval-decision-utils/approval-decision-utils-product/README.md

 - Provides a clear view of the ongoing approval history to meet regulatory, compliance, and transparency requirements.

 ## Demo
 The demo shows how to integrate Approval-Decision-Utils into your project.
-It includes a simple HSQLDB datasource that can run without additional configuration.
+There are 3 demos: 1 for a simple setup, 2 for different customizations with same process step:

 ### 1. Display decision option